 News & Events

-Join Paddle Oregon- the premier canoe & kayak adventure on the Willamette River!
+Join Paddle Oregon, the premier canoe & kayak adventure on the Willamette River, scheduled for August 18th-22nd 2014!
 This annual paddling migration is known to inspire laughter, learning, and love of rivers.
-Scheduled for August 18th-22nd 2014; details and registration available in March at www.PaddleOregon.org
+Enjoy exclusive campsites at vineyards and hop yards, gourmet meals, nightly entertainment, educational opportunities, and FREE Teva’s for the first 100 registrants!
+Details and registration available at www.PaddleOregon.org

 An “Amazing Adventure For 2013″ -Rapid Media